Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Settings.md

 - *Account class*
 Click the drop-down list to select an account class.
 Depending on the Chart of accounts set up in the system, the available account  classes may vary.
 For detailed information about setting up the chart of accounts, see [Chart of accounts](/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md#chart-of-accounts).

   > [Info] Individual accounts can also be created, edited or deleted.
-For detailed information, see [Manage accounts](RetailSuiteAccounting/Integration/03_ManageAccounts.md).
+For detailed information, see [Manage the accounts](/RetailSuiteAccounting/Integration/03_ManageAccounts.md).

 The accounts are displayed in a column view.
 All information provided in columns is read-only.